kna2121/ClearClaim-COMS4152/README.md

 Then Analyze Document > Generate Appeal.
 You can then download the appeal letter as a .docx and customize it further.

+### Error Handling Tip
-### Note: If you upload any invalid document without valid information (like the course syllabus that we show in the demo day), the clearcliam will prompt you to upload another document.
+If you upload any invalid document without valid information (like the course syllabus that we showed on demo day), ClearClaim will prompt you to upload another document.

 ### Targeted Denial Logic Tests